mlflow/mlflow/docs/source/plugins.rst

 Run code using the plugin
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-This plugin defines a custom tracking store for tracking URIs with the ``file-plugin`` scheme that
+This plugin defines a custom Tracking Store for tracking URIs with the ``file-plugin`` scheme that
 delegates to MLflow's built-in file-based run storage.
 To use
 the plugin, you can run any code that uses MLflow, setting the tracking URI to one with a
 ``file-plugin://`` scheme: